 About the Author Leah Garrard-Cole

 Before having children, Leah was a teacher working with children in inner-city schools, and saw on a daily basis the challenges faced by kids dealing with food insecurity.
 She has a master's in special education and studied the impact of chemical-laden foods on children's behaviour and their ability to learn & focus.
 She is also the creator of Love Child Organics.
-Leah's first book is a great gift for anyone with young children.
+Leah's first book It All Begins with Food is a great gift for anyone with young children.

 Spelt Pancakes with Cheese and Broccoli